return to Natural Dog Health Remedies

 Lavender and Thyme Tick Repellent Oil

-Lavender essential oil is antibacterial; thyme thujanol is antiviral and an immune system stimulant.
-Thyme thujanol is also said to be effective in preventing Lyme disease.
+Lavender essential oil is antibacterial, and thyme ct. linalool is antiviral and an immune system stimulant.

 Massage the oil on areas of the dog that are most likely to come into contact with ticks.